-When using several clients, especially in situations where bandwidth is scarce, it is better to create a local mirror of the entire server content, and to sync clients from that mirror (which requires no network access).
-The download for a full mirror is smaller than the download of two clients, while containing more information.
+When using several clients, especially in situations where bandwidth is scarce, it's better to create a local mirror of the entire server content, and to sync clients from that mirror (which requires no network access).
+The download for a full mirror is smaller than the download of two clients, and it contains more information.

 These instructions assume that the mirror is created in